An overview of declassified CIA cables on Thailand

 Between 1980 and 1988 Thailand was a faux-democracy in which royalist general Prem Tinsulanonda served as prime minister on behalf of Bhumibol’s faction among the royalist elite.
 Meanwhile, the king’s marriage to Queen Sirikit was unravelling, and army factionalism was rife.
 Sirikit became close to generals who wanted to replace Prem, and also sought to pressure Bhumibol to abdicate in favour of Vajiralongkorn, who had his own favourites among the political and military elite.

 In April 1984, several US intelligence agencies produced a secret joint report on Prem’s political prospects.
-The report mentions that Vajiralongkorn was regarded as erratic and irresponsible.
+The report mentions that Vajiralongkorn was regarded as erratic and irresponsible, and that some diplomats believed the king wanted Sirindhorn to become the next monarch instead.

 The report also noted that Vajiralongkorn supported a right-wing rival of Prem.
 This was notorious ultranationalist politician Samak Sundaravej.
 Meanwhile, Sirikit had a favourite of her own — the ambitious General Arthit Kamlang-ek.